Do You Really Need an Alaskan King When You Have a Wyoming King?

 - Often paired with custom bedding and bed frames due to its size.

-The Wyoming King is For More Standard Size Bedrooms
+The Wyoming King is More Suitable for Standard-Size Bedrooms

 With a Bigger Bed Comes a Bigger Bill